-In addition to SSO, miniOrange supports IP based access control which allows IT admin to enforce an IP restriction policy to restrict access to G Suite business data only through one or more specified IP addresses.
+In addition to SSO, miniOrange supports IP based access control which allows IT admin to enforce an IP restriction policy to restrict access to G Suite (Google) business data only through one or more specified IP addresses.
 G Suite IP restriction here specifies a combination of - Device ID, Location, and Time of access as a multi-factor authentication method, that can detect and block fraud in real-time, without any interaction with the user.

 With G Suite IP Restriction enabled,